Operation Soberanía: Analysis

 Unlike the prelude to the 1982 invasion of the Falkland Islands, from the beginning of Operation Soberanía there were no critical misconceptions on Argentina's side about Chile's commitment to defend its territory: the entire Chilean Navy was in the disputed area, an unequivocal fact at Cape Horn.
 As stated by David R. Mares in "Violent Peace: Militarized Interstate Bargaining in Latin America":

 These Chilean advantages do not imply that it could have won the war against Argentina, but that is not the relevant point.
 To deter their neighbors the Chileans do not have to demonstrate a capability to win.
 They need, instead, to make a credible case that a military adventure against Chile would not be cheap.
 In 1978, the Argentine Junta could not be very confident that war would produce a low-cost victory against Chile.

 Although it had called off the operation, the Argentine government never gave up on the use of military force to pressure Chile.
 After the invasion of the Falklands on 2 April 1982, the Argentine junta planned the military occupation of the disputed islands in the Beagle channel, as stated by Brigadier Basilio Lami Dozo, chief of the Argentine Air Force during the Falklands war, in an interview with the Argentine magazine Perfil:

 L.F.
-Galtieri: [Chileans] have to know that what we are doing now, because they will be the next in turn.
+Galtieri: Let [Chile] take note of what we are doing now, because they will be the next in turn.

-Augusto Pinochet foresaw a long and bloody war, a kind of partisan war:
+Augusto Pinochet foresaw a lengthy struggle, characterized by partisan warfare: